Chat with us, powered by LiveChat Alcohol Recovery in South Carolina: Stages, Techniques, and Benefits - SC Addiction Treatment

 Medications

 FDA-approved medications aid recovery by targeting cravings and reducing the risk of relapse after detox.
 The medications used for alcoholism treatment include naltrexone, disulfiram, and acamprosate.
 Naltrexone reduces the reward sensation of alcohol, disulfiram creates aversive reactions if alcohol is consumed, and acamprosate restores chemical balance in the brain.
-According to Sober Powered (2023) in the article “Medication for Alcoholism: How They Work and Who Should Take Them,” naltrexone was found to reduce heavy drinking days by up to 66.2%, supporting its use in recovery.
+According to Sober Powered, naltrexone was found to reduce heavy drinking days by up to 66.2%, supporting its use in recovery.

 Therapies

 Therapies like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and motivational interviewing support alcohol recovery by helping individuals reframe thought patterns, manage emotions, and avoid relapse.
 These forms of behavioral therapy teach practical skills for identifying triggers, handling stress, and maintaining sobriety.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA) in the 2022 report “Core Resource on Alcohol,” behavioral treatments like CBT improve long-term outcomes, especially when combined with medication or support groups.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), behavioral treatments like CBT improve long-term outcomes, especially when combined with medication or support groups.

 Holistic Approaches